Inspecting for the future (2024–2030)

 Consultation Results – Local Government Education Services (LGES)

-We are evolving our Local government education services (LGES) inspection model.
-We are grateful to those who contributed to our recent consultation.
+We are grateful to those who contributed to our recent consultation across Local Government Education Services (LGES).

-We are pleased to share the findings from our recent consultation which will inform our thinking ahead of us piloting our proposed arrangements later this year.
+We are pleased to share the findings from our consultation below.

 Schools and PRUs consultation responses

-We are taking a gradual approach to the development of inspection in Schools and PRUs and have already made a number of changes to the inspection framework which have been trialled over the past twelve months.
-Further pilots will begin after the October half term.
+We have taken a gradual approach to the development of inspection in Schools and PRUs, introducing a number of changes to the inspection framework through a twelve month trial.
+Further pilots have been carried out to thoroughly test any changes.

 Youth work inspections - consultation response

 Our inspection approach will be bespoke to the youth work sector.
-We plan to develop a model that can be applied both to youth work being delivered by local authorities but also separately to voluntary sector organisations delivering youth work, where appropriate.
+We have developed a model that can be applied both to youth work being delivered by local authorities but also separately to voluntary sector organisations delivering youth work, where appropriate.
 We’ll co-design and deliver inspection with the sector and through engagement with young people accessing youth work before piloting during this year.

 Part of Inspection